NVIDIA/cccl/docs/libcudacxx/index.rst

 Every major CUDA Toolkit release, the ABI will be broken.
 The life cycle of an ABI version is approximately one year.
 Long-term support for an ABI version ends after approximately two years.
-Please see the `versioning section <libcudacxx-releases-versioning>` for more details.
+Please see the :ref:`versioning section <libcudacxx-releases-versioning>` for more details.

 We recommend that you always recompile your code and dependencies with the latest NVIDIA SDKs and use the latest NVIDIA C++ Standard Library ABI. `Live at head <https://www.youtube.com/watch?v=tISy7EJQPzI&t=1032s>`_.